-- To operate within the delegations of the Parents & Citizens Association (P&C). - Develop the fundraising strategy for the P&C. - Be actively involved in organising and running fundraising events as taken on by members of the group. - Be actively involved in determining the allocations of funds raised from fundraising events.
+- To operate within the delegations of the Parents & Citizens Association (P&C). - Develop the plan for a Year 6 graduation event. - Be actively involved in organising and executing the graduation event's various aspects. - Participate in decision-making regarding event details and budget allocation. - Act as the liaison between the Year 6 parent body, Junior Campus School Principals, and Junior Campus Student Leaders.